 - 1. Examinations for the programmes are in writing and/or oral and/or by tutorial exercise, unless the Programme Board decides otherwise. - 2.
-Seminar results can never be determined for 100% by a written examination. - 3.
-Examinations have no multiple-choice questions. - 4.
-If the Programme Board decides that the method of examination as meant in the previous sections will be different, the Board informs students about this at the latest two months before the examination date. - 5.
-Bonus schemes have to be submitted to the Programme Board for prior approval. - 6.
+Oral examinations can never determine more than 50% of the result of an education unit. - 3.
+Seminar results can never be determined for 100% by a written examination. - 4.
+Examinations have no multiple-choice questions. - 5.
+If the Programme Board decides that the method of examination as meant in the previous sections will be different, the Board informs students about this at the latest two months before the examination date. - 6.
+Bonus schemes have to be submitted to the Programme Board for prior approval. - 7.
 Within the available facilities the Erasmus University offers students with disabilities opportunities to take the examinations in ways that are as much as possible adjusted to their individual disabilities.